Zomato/compose-sushi/blog/SUSHI_DESIGN_SYSTEM_BLOG.md

 ### 🎨 Theming with `SushiTheme`

-Sushi provides a powerful theming system, inspired by `MaterialTheme`, but tailored for Sushi's design language.
-Use `SushiTheme` to wrap your app or screen and provide consistent colors, typography, and dimensions throughout your UI.
+Inspired by MaterialTheme, Sushi provides a powerful theming system tailored for Sushi's design language.
+Use SushiTheme to wrap your app or screen and provide consistent colors, typography, and dimensions throughout your UI.

 ```kotlin
 SushiTheme(